 Margot is a senior at Beaver Country Day School.
 When she is not spending time with her twin, Ella, Margot loves learning about neuroscience, writing for her high school satirical magazine, playing jazz piano, listening to podcasts, reading, and walking dogs.
 When she grows up, she hopes to attend the Twinsburg Twins Festival in Twinsburg, Ohio.

-Matthew Lippman is an English Teacher at Beaver Country Day School.
+Matthew Lippman is a poet as well as an English teacher at Beaver Country Day School.
 He is also a Poet.
 His collection MESMERIZINGLY SADLY BEAUTIFUL won the 2018 Levis Prize and will be published by Four Way Books in 2020.
 His recent collection, A LITTLE GUT MAGIC is published by Nine Mile Books.
 He is the Editor and Founder of the web based project Love’s Executive Order (www.lovesexecutiveorder.com).

 Head of School at Beaver Country Day School

 Peter Hutton has endeavored to reimagine education in the context of the future of work.
 Hutton is a strong advocate of embracing new technologies and designing spaces to both support and shape creative problem solving, launching many initiatives with the goal of expanding the nature of school: introducing Design Thinking, implementing T he Coded Curriculum and, most recently opening a brand new Research and Design Center.
 In 1992 he became Head of Beaver, and today it is one of the most innovative schools in the country.